MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-defaultprofile.md

 ---
-Description: Defines the default connection profile used by a subscriber to connect to a MNO.
+description: Defines the default connection profile used by a subscriber to connect to a MNO.
 Search.Product: eADQiWindows 10XVcnh
 title: DefaultProfile
 ms.assetid: 3f88faaf-9d1a-4561-9527-8cc6067cb8ec